cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 Basic operations in the mode were described above.

-**occluded** attribute is used if an object is occluded by another object or isn't fully visible on the frame.
+**Occluded** attribute is used if an object is occluded by another object or isn't fully visible on the frame.
 Use ``Q`` shortcut to set the property quickly.